cgreenhalgh/unity-timed-ticket-authenticator/README.md

 For testing, if the server key is set as 'secret' in the client and the ticket is rejected then the client will print a correctly signed key on the debug console.

+## sample client

+ClientUI.js is a simple client GUI that shows how a ticket could be read/used.
+Typically, add it to the same NetworkManager object.
+Note the use of PrecheckTicket to avoid initiating network connections before/after events.